 Fortunately, things have now changed.
 My crockpot will now be a TWO trick pony: pulled pork and honey sesame chicken.

 This honey sesame chicken is EASY, it’s QUICK (for slow cooker dinners!), and my sources say it’s also delicious.
 Plus, it freezes well so you can make a big batch and save the leftovers for another day!

 An Easy Crockpot Dinner

-It’s practically a dump-and-go.
-And unlike most crockpot recipes, which call for an 8-10 hour low cooking time, this one is only 2 hours on high (or 3-4 on low).
+Making this slow cooker honey sesame chicken is practically a dump-and-go recipe.
+And unlike most crockpot recipes, which call for an 8-10 hour low cooking time, this one is only 3-4 hours on low (or 2 hours on high).

 How easy is this?
 Put your chicken breasts in the crockpot.
 Sprinkle a little salt and pepper on top.
 Whisk together a few ingredients.
 Pour sauce over the top.
 Walk away.
-Come back in 2 hours.
+Come back in a few hours.
 Done.

 The short cooking time made it a perfect Tuesday night dinner for my husband.
 I could set it up as soon as I returned home from work, and he could eat it a few hours later when we returned from our dog training class.

 If you’ve ever had dry, bland chicken after cooking it in a crockpot, I do have a few tips to make this recipe super flavorful and delicious!

 First, always use skinless chicken.
 Bone-in works, but the skin gets all rubbery and unappetizing if it’s cooked in a slow cooker.
 Skin needs high heat, which is exactly what we don’t have in a slow cooker!